segmentio/segment-docs/src/connections/destinations/catalog/actions-salesforce/index.md

 For "Bulk Upsert External ID", see [Salesforce’s help documentation](https://help.salesforce.com/s/articleView?id=000383278&type=1){:target="_blank"}.

 > warning ""
-> The **Bulk Upsert External Id** field should **not** be included in the Other Fields mapping.
+> The field mapped to Bulk Upsert External Id should **not** be included in the Other Fields mapping.
 Including it as a custom field will cause an error in Salesforce.
 Although the Bulk API may return successful responses, the [Bulk Data Load Jobs](https://help.salesforce.com/s/articleView?id=sf.monitoring_async_api_jobs.htm&type=5) page in Salesforce will display error messages for failed operations.